-8.3.2.2 Vehicles
+8.3.2.2 VEHICLES

-The CAD obtains a listing of vehicles from the Texas Department of Transportation (TXDOT) Title and Registration Division records.
+The CAD obtains a listing of vehicles from the Texas Department of Transportation (TXDOT) and from the Title/ Registration Division records.
 Other sources of data include property owner renditions and field inspections.

-8.3.2.3 Leased and Multi-Location Assets
+8.3.2.3 LEASED AND MULTI-LOCATION ASSETS